linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 *August 2019 - November 2021*

 My role at Acorn was as a software developer consultant.
-I had the same assignment for my whole stay where I worked as a front-end developer for an in-house team at Acorn for Volvo.
+I had the same assignment for my entire stay, where I worked as a front-end developer for an in-house team at Acorn for Volvo.

 ### Consultant at Volvo AB

 *August 2019 - November 2021*

-At Volvo I mostly worked with front-end, developing Volvo's next generation of diagnostic and maintenance tools.
-The work consisted of building reusable web-components that could be composed into applications.
+At Volvo, I mostly worked with front-end development, developing Volvo's next generation of diagnostic and maintenance tools.
+The work consisted of building reusable web components that could be composed into applications.

-I also did some back-end and CI/CD work when needed.

 Skills used:
   : JavaScript, TypeScript, WebComponents, Node.js, Express.js, MongoDB, Azure, Kubernetes, Docker, GraphQL